xavierchia/xavierchia.github.io/_posts/2020-07-21-hyperspace.md

 In short, the key decisions you have to make are:

 - Do you build a product in an environment you fully control or a product for a marketplace with existing demand?
-- Do you build a physical product, a software product, or an info product?
+- Do you build a physical product, a software product, or a content product (also often known as an info product)?
 - Do you build something from scratch or do you buy an existing asset and then mold it to fit your vision?

 For many problems, it's possible to find a solution for each of these categories.
 To illustrate this, let's say the problem you want to solve is that it has become increasingly difficult for med students to stay productive in this age of distractions.